aerobless/StrangeDungeonVR/docs/index.md

 ### 0.4 (next version)
 * ...
+* New tile: Goblin Cave
+* New trap: Falling stepping stone.
+This trap triggers when the player stands on a stone for to long, causing them to fall to their death.
 * Jail cell tile got some destructible torture instrument variants.

 ### 0.3 (current live version)